 - By Ty McCormickTy McCormick is an associate editor at Foreign Policy.
 Previously he was a freelance correspondent in Egypt, where he wrote about everything from military trials to revolutionary rap music.
 A 2011 Pulitzer Center grantee, he has written for Newsweek, the New Republic, the International Herald Tribune, and the Los Angeles Times, among others.
 He has also appeared as a commentator on Fox News and American Public Media’s Marketplace Tech.
-He holds a bachelor’s degree from Stanford University, and a master’s from the University of Oxford, where he was a Clarendon Scholar. , Isaac Stone FishIsaac Stone Fish is Asia Editor.
-A Mandarin speaker, he lived in China for seven years before moving to Washington DC.
-His articles have also appeared in the New York Times, the Economist, the Washington Post, and the Los Angeles Times, and he has appeared as a commentator on MSNBC, BBC, NPR, Al-Jazeera, and PRI, among others.
+He holds a bachelor’s degree from Stanford University, and a master’s from the University of Oxford, where he was a Clarendon Scholar. , Isaac Stone FishIsaac Stone Fish is FP's Asia editor.
+A Mandarin speaker, he lived in China for seven years before moving to Washington, D.C.
+His articles have also appeared in the New York Times, the Economist, the Washington Post, and the Los Angeles Times, and he has appeared as a commentator on MSNBC, the BBC, NPR, Al Jazeera, and PRI, among others.

 The bizarre tale of the North Korean-flagged oil tanker that has been trying to escape the clutches of Libya’s fragile central government has prompted days of conflicting news coverage, precipitated the fall of the country’s prime minister, and underscored the continued threat posed by its patchwork of heavily armed militias.
 But the tangled saga also raises a more basic question: Why on earth would a North Korean-flagged ship risk being bombed "into scrap," as one official threatened, in order to load up on Libyan crude?